|Born||in Sparks, Nevada, USA|

-Beginning as a child actress, and now stepping up to roles as a young adult, Malone's career path has been compared to that of Jodie Foster, herself a former child actress and who has co-starred with Malone in two movies.
+Jena Malone was born in Sparks, Nevada, to Deborah Malone and Edward Berge.
+Her grandfather owned a casino, Karl's Silver Club, in Sparks.
+She was raised by her mother and her mother's partner.
+Beginning as a child actress, and then stepping up to roles as a young adult, Malone's career path has been compared to that of Jodie Foster, herself a former child actress and who has co-starred with Malone in two movies.
 Jena is often described as having a maturity beyond her years and, in her career thus far, she has often tackled roles that are difficult and are not standard fare for actors her age.

 Malone's first claim to fame was in performing the title role in Bastard Out of Carolina (1996) for which she won the Young Artist Award, and which she filmed when she was merely ten years old.
 This movie dealt with issues of child abuse, violence and sex.
 Jena has said in later interviews that this movie and her participation in it continue to influence her life substantially.